DevOpsRiya-999/90DaysOfDevOps/2026/day-02/linux-architecture-notes.md

 *Zombie (Z): The process has finished, but its entry still exists until its parent process removes it.
 * Uninterruptible Sleep (D): The process is waiting for hardware operations (like disk I/O) and cannot be interrupted.
 # Linux Commands I Would Use Daily
-*pwd – Shows the current working directory.
+* pwd – Shows the current working directory.
-*ls – Lists files and folders in a directory.
+* ls – Lists files and folders in a directory.
-*cd – Changes from one directory to another.
+* cd – Changes from one directory to another.
-*ps – Displays the running processes on the system.
+* ps – Displays the running processes on the system.
-*top – Shows live system performance, including CPU, memory, and running processes.
+* top – Shows live system performance, including CPU, memory, and running processes.
-*sudo - super root user do
+* sudo - super root user do
-*sudo apt-get update- use for downloaded packages *sudo apt-get upgrade - use for install all packages *grep-
+*s udo apt-get update- use for downloaded packages
+* sudo apt-get upgrade - use for install all packages
+* grep-
-*sudo apt update -
+* sudo apt update -
-*systemctl reboot-
+* systemctl reboot-
-*uname-
-*ping-
+* uname-
+* ping-
-*rm -rf -
+* rm -rf -